rf20008/TheDiscordMathProblemBotRepo2/docs/misc-non-commands-documentation.md

 This is here for people who want to see how my bot works, or people who want to contribute :)

+# ⚠ This file may be deprecated
+Since the internal workings of the bot may not be updated that often,  this file might ***not*** be up-to-date.
+Function docstrings should, however. :-)
 # Misc.
 Non-Command-Functions (not in main.py)